maxtkc/mvths-wiki/docs/007-measuring-voltage.rst

 .. image:: images/multimeter.jpg

 In the image above, you can see the multimeter correctly set up for measuring voltage.
+The following are the steps required for this configuration.

 #.
 Connect the red test lead to the right most port.